six-group/six-webcomponents/docs/index.md

 layout: home

 hero:
-  name: "SIX Web Components"
+  name: 'SIX Web Components'
-  text: "Accelerate the Creation of SIX Apps"
+  text: 'Accelerate the Creation of SIX Apps'
-  tagline: "Ready to use Components in alignment with the SIX Corporate Styleguide"
+  tagline: 'Ready to use Components in alignment with the SIX Corporate Styleguide'
   actions:
     - theme: brand
       text: Getting Started